pokhrelapar/pokhrelapar.github.io/_pages/about.md

 My research focuses on Diffusion Models, Point Clouds, and Machine Learning, with an emphasis on developing methods for high-quality scene understanding and photorealistic novel view synthesis.
 I am also deeply invetsed in Neural Rendering, especially [NeRF](https://www.matthewtancik.com/nerf) and [3-D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 These technologies are redefining how we reperesnt and render 3-D environments.

 In my spare time, I enjoy spending time with Zeno (my 3-year old Golden Retriever), reading, watching anime, and hiking!

+I'm always open to discussing research, new ideas, or potential collaborations.
+Feel free to schedule a time with me [here.](https://calendly.com/aparpokhrel-ap/30min)